emberjs/rfcs/text/0000-deprecation-ember-map.md

 # Summary

-This PR proposes the deprecation of the following classes:
+This RFC proposes the deprecation of the following classes:

 - `Ember.OrderedSet`
 - `Ember.Map`